openlectures/ol2/README.md

 ## Roadmap

++ Upgrade to Ruby 2.0, Rails 4, Backbone, Grape, and all those things modern people create for post-modern people.
++ Use Ratchet for a mobile UI that isn't just scaled-down text and rearranged page elements (because Flexbox sucks so bad).
++ Identify users by school and dish out proper customized content.
++ A/B Testing because we can, and because everyone does it.
+We're bandwagon sluts, we know.

 ## Bug Tracking and Feature Requests

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/jethrokuan/ol2/issues).